 She is a guest contributor to Latino Magazine and has written several other magazine articles related to the term Hispanic and social policy issues.

-Mrs. Flores-Hughes has served in various state appointed boards including the VA.
-Board of Professional and Occupational Regulation, the Board of Agriculture and Consumer Services & the Diversity Advisory Committee for the Virginia National Guard.
-She was awarded Hispanic of the Year, from the VA.
-11th Cong.
-District.
-Mrs. Flores-Hughes also served on the 1st Board of Visitors, Defense Equal Opportunity Management Institute.
+Ms. Flores-Hughes has served in various state and federal appointed boards including the Virginia Board of Professional and Occupational Regulation, the Board of Agriculture and Consumer Services, the Diversity Advisory Committee for the Virginia National Guard and most recently the Virginia Board of Humanities.
+She also served on the 1st Board of Visitors, Department of Defense Equal Opportunity Management Institute.

-Mrs. Flores-Hughes holds a Master of Arts Degree in Public Administration from Harvard University and a B.A. in Child Psychology from the University of the District of Columbia.
+Mrs. Flores-Hughes holds a Master of Arts Degree in Public Administration from Harvard’s Kennedy School and a B.A. in Child Psychology from the University of the District of Columbia.

 She resides in Virginia.